 Press Releases: http://www.challengergray.com/press/press-releases

-Turnover among the nation’s chief executive officers declined slightly in October as 104 planned CEO departures were reported, down 2.8 percent from the 107 in September, according to a report released Thursday by global outplacement consultancy Challenger, Gray & Christmas, Inc.
+Turnover among the nation’s chief executive officers surged 32.3 percent in January to its highest level in nearly four years.
+A total of 131 CEOs left their posts during the month, up from 99 in December, according to a report released Wednesday by global outplacement consultancy Challenger, Gray & Christmas, Inc.